-The construction industry took a hit from the pandemic, with many large scale projects canceled or delayed.
+The pandemic took a toll on the construction industry as many large-scale projects were canceled or delayed.
 But the combination of a resilient real estate market (thanks to historically low interest rates) and an uptick in home improvement projects is driving a boom in residential remodeling jobs.

-If you’re wondering what businesses are in high demand, ask your local general contractor, carpenter, electrician and landscaper how their schedules look.
+If you’re wondering what types of jobs are available in your area, ask your local general contractor, carpenter, electrician and landscaper how their schedules look.
 In some regions, they are booked months in advance.

 Large-scale projects are also driving growth in some cities.
 Learn more in our report on “Best U.S. cities for construction jobs.”

 Home health care

 Home health care was already one of the fastest-growing industries before the pandemic, and this trend is likely to continue.
 Traveling nurses and other in-home caregivers willing to assist the elderly and patients with disabilities with basic living needs can earn a comfortable wage, even with little education.